 Another entitlement is temporary disability payments.
 These are payments are made when you are taking the time to recover from your injury.
 You can receive a maximum of 2 years of disability payments, unless you suffer from a disability such as HIV, chronic lung disease, or amputation.
 This payment based off of two thirds of your average weekly income.

 Within 30 days, you must report your injury or work-related illness to your employer.
 The sooner the better because after 30 days, you will be eligible to collect benefits.
 There are several forms you must fill out.
 The first being DWC (Division of Workers Compensation) Form.
 After filling it out the employer will turn it into their workers compensation insurance company.
 You must also file your Application for Adjudication of Claim within a year for it to be official.
 When selecting a doctor, you may need to use one who was referred to by your employer, as they are part of their medical provider network.
 The last thing you want is the denial of your claim.
 Your employer’s insurance may deny you if they feel there isn’t enough evidence of the injury, you don’t need medical treatment, or the job wasn’t caused by work-related activities.

 Far too often, injuries occur not at the fault of the worker but at the fault of the company.
 This includes an unsafe work environment that resulted in an accident.
-People often don’t consider things such as stress-related injury and orthopedic injuries.
+People often don’t consider things such as stress-related injuries and orthopedic injuries.
 Law Offices of Kropach & Kropach are experienced in workers compensation and want to make sure you’re getting treated fairly and justly.
-Schedule a free initial consultation using the contact form on the bottom of this page or by calling 818-600-4714.
-If you’ve previously worked with the Los Angeles office then you can call 818-609-7005.
+Schedule a free initial consultation using the contact form on the bottom of this page or by calling 818-609-7005.